colts70/The-Sematic-Stack/README.md

 ---

-## 🚀 Why SFH / DFH Is the Strongest SEO Primitive Ever Created
+## 🚀 Why HESS / DFH Is the Strongest SEO Primitive Ever Created

-SFH / DFH does not compete with traditional SEO.
+HESS / DFH does not compete with traditional SEO.
 It supersedes its weakest assumption:

 > Search engines must infer what a domain represents.

-SFH / DFH replaces inference with deterministic declaration.
+HESS / DFH replaces inference with deterministic declaration.

 ### The Shift